 OneCare Vermont is committed to make information about the work we do easily available to everyone in a clear, reliable, and easy to understand manner.
-Below is a list of “common interest” items and frequently asked questions.
+Toward that end, below is a list of frequently asked questions.

 We also welcome specific ideas for additional information to include on this page.
 Please contact us if you have suggestions.